What is ABC Analysis? ABC analysis (sometimes called Pareto classification) is a simple but powerful tool for prioritizing.

 Category ‘A’ items are known to be critical items and will get more attention and importance.
 Category ‘C’ items are known as trivial many.

 It is easier for inventory managers to use since the items are already in the inventory.
 Efforts are only to segregate them based on some calculations of the available data.

 Many ERP systems will have built-in processes to undertake it.

 - It allows managers to exercise selective control over the items.
-Control depending on their importance in production.
+Control depends on their importance in production.

-- It helps to manage the inventory effectively by reducing the efforts and cost.
+- It helps to manage the inventory effectively by reducing the efforts.